-These days, pretty much everyone assumes that they should get a wireless connection anywhere, anytime, even in the strangest places.
+These days, pretty much everyone assumes that they should get a wireless connection anywhere, anytime, even in the strangest, most remote of places.
 Case in point … recently I was hiking in the Colorado Rocky Mountains with a friend who shook their phone angrily and cursed up-and-down that they couldn’t get a signal 10 miles into some deep, remote woods.
 Simply put, when someone can’t get a connection, expect fireworks and mass hysteria.

 This goes double for events, where guests, attendees, exhibitors, vendors and contractors all expect the wireless signal to be omnipresent and strong.
 You won’t hear a peep from them when things are working fine, but expect lots of irate social media posts when people are experiencing slow load times, getting booted off the network or can’t even access it.